Multi-Agent Low-Dimensional Linear Bandits: Introduction

 The above discussion reflects the two-tier bandit from a single user's perspective; the system will run many parallel instances of this -- one for each user.
 Our model abstracts this setup and our algorithm demonstrates that agents (servers) can indeed benefit from collaborations with minimal communications. \\

 Our \textbf{main contributions} are as follows: \\

 {\bf 1.
-The \name \ Algorithm:} We propose \name \ (Algorithm \ref{algo:main-algo}), where agents perform pure exploration for $O((K/N).m \sqrt{T})$ time steps over a time horizon of $T$ and play a projected version of LinUCB on the most likely subspace containing $\theta^{*}$.
-The pure exploration is used to estimate the subspace containing $\theta^{*}$.
+The \name \ Algorithm:} We propose \name \ (Algorithm \ref{algo:main-algo}), which proceeds in phases, such that agents in any phase (a) explore the subspaces repeatedly to identify the correct subspace containing $\theta^*$, followed by (b) playing Projected LinUCB on that subspace, and (c) communicating that subspace whenever requested.
+Our algorithm constrains agents to search for $\theta^{*}$ over only a small set (of cardinality $\leq \frac{K}{N}+2$) of subspaces per agent.
 Agents use pairwise communications to recommend subspaces (not samples), i.e., agents communicate the ID of the estimated best subspace.
+This set of subspaces is updated through recommendations: agents accept new recommendations and drop subspace(s) unlikely to contain $\theta^{*}$, ensuring that the total number of subspaces an agent considers at all times remain small.
 Agents can communicate $O(\log T)$ times over a span of time $T$.
-Our algorithm constrains agents to search for $\theta^{*}$ over only a small set (of cardinality $\leq \frac{K}{N}+2$) of subspaces per agent.
-This set of subspaces is updated through recommendations: agents accept new recommendations and drop subspace(s) unlikely to contain $\theta^{*}$, ensuring that the total number of subspaces an agent considers at all times remain small.
-Nevertheless, the best one \emph{spreads} to all the agents through communications and thus all agents eventually identify the correct subspace.
-Thus, the combination of exploration over a small set of subspaces at all times and subspace collaborations leads to low regret for every agent. \\
+Nevertheless, the best one \emph{spreads} to all the agents through communications and thus all agents eventually identify the correct subspace. \\

 \textbf {2.
 Asymptotically matching an oracle's regret rate in large systems:} Despite playing from a time-varying set of subspaces, every agent incurs a regret of at most $O(m\sqrt{T} \log T) + O \left( \frac{K}{N}.m\sqrt{T} \right)$ (Theorem \ref{thm:mainresult}).
 This scaling \emph{does not depend}\footnote{We require $G$ to be connected.
 See Appendix \ref{sec:assumption_discussion}} on the gossip matrix $G$ and we show that these communication constraints only affect the constant term in regret.

-Note that an oracle that knew the right subspace, can play Projected LinUCB, and incur only a regret of $O(m\sqrt{T}\log T)$.
-We show in Corollary \ref{cor:collabbenefit} that for large $K$ and $N$, \name\ matches the asymptotic regret rate of this oracle, demonstrating that it uses the side information effectively. \\
+Note that an oracle that knew the right subspace will only incur regret for finding $\theta^*$ in that subspace, while avoiding any regret due to subspace search.
+We use this fact at the end of Section \ref{subgossreg} to informally argue that even if an agent gets the information about the correct subspace whenever it communicates with other agents, it cannot do better than $\Omega(m\sqrt{T})$ regret under our model of information sharing.
+Consequently, we show in Corollary \ref{cor:collabbenefit} that for large $K$ and $N$, \name\ achieves near-optimal performance, demonstrating that it uses the side information effectively. \\

 \textbf{3.
 Finite-time gains due to faster search of subspaces with collaboration:} We quantify the extent to which collaboration helps by analyzing the ratio of regret upper bound achieved by \name \ without collaborations to that achieved with collaboration.
 We observe that the benefits occur from the ability of multiple agents to do a faster search for the right subspace containing $\theta^*$ as compared to a single agent.